NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 every iteration of the optimization algorithm.
 The most important feature to look at is the *sigma0* value.
 It represents the mean of pixel errors in the control network.
-In our run, the initial error was 1065 px and the final solution had an error of 1.1 px.
+In our run, the initial error was 1065 pixels and the final solution had an error of 1.1 pixels.

 Producing a DEM using the newly created camera corrections is the same as covered in the Tutorial.
 When using ``jigsaw``, it modifies